Making your porch overhang and roof look great can be a difficult challenge, especially if you’re limited on space.

 Your choices for your porch overhang and roof are limited only by your budget and imagination, but there are a few things to keep in mind:

-• Keep ventilation and air circulation in mind.
-An enclosed porch with a flat roof is a heat trap, and you may find that your charming outdoor space quickly becomes stuffy and unbearable during the warmer months.
+- Keep ventilation and air circulation in mind.
+A screened-in porch with a flat roof is a heat trap, and you may find that your charming outdoor space quickly becomes stuffy and unbearable during the warmer months.

 What Porch Overhang and Roof Ideas Inspire You?